September 10, 2019

 After quitting my 8-5 last year to pursue my own business as a freelance designer, I’ve had the freedom to figure out what my best day looks like.
 This new opportunity was nice, but it took me some time to finesse what actually worked best for me.
 I finally feel like I’ve settled in to my ideal routine below!

 One of my favorite things about working for myself is being able to wake up without an alarm.
 This way I’m able to wake up naturally with the sun.
 I love mornings, but rather than jumping out of bed the second I wake up, falling back to sleep, or looking at my phone, I like to take it slow.
-I’ll drink a glass of water and think (not journal) about 3 things I’m grateful for to start the day on a positive note.
+I’ll drink a glass of water and think about 3 things I’m grateful for to start the day on a positive note.

 After that I usually incorporate some kind of workout, whether that’s a run, swim, studio class, or just a short yoga flow in my apartment.
 I find myself so much more energized for the rest of the day when I start with some kind of movement.